VictorYuanY/n8n-ai-RAG/VYOrderbook.md

 ### 4. OUTPUT Format

-* **4.1** Include the week_no in the output.
+* **4.1** **ALWAYS** Include the week_no in the output as the beginning.
 When the user requests information for the "current week," calculate weekofyear(current_date()) - 1 and use this value as the week number in the result.
 For example, since today is August 4, 2025 (ISO week 31), subtracting 1 gives week 30.
-The output should clearly state this as "as of week 30" to provide precise context.
+The output should clearly state this as "As of week 30" to provide precise context.